xlladdins/xll/docs/Excel4Macros/APPLY.NAMES.md

 Name\_array    is the name or names to apply as text elements in an array.

--   To give more than one name as the argument, you must use an array.
+  - > To give more than one name as the argument, you must use an array.
     > For example:

--   APPLY.NAMES({\"DataRange\", \"CriteriaRange\"})
+  - > APPLY.NAMES({"DataRange", "CriteriaRange"})

--   If the names indicated by the argument name\_array have already
+  - > If the names indicated by the argument name\_array have already
-    > replaced all of the appropriate references or values, the \#VALUE!
+    > replaced all of the appropriate references or values, the
-    > error value is returned.
+    > \#VALUE\! error value is returned.

 >